Denver Ecstatic Dance

 "Dance" is a beautifully loose term.
 Dance is simply movement, so if you have a pulse, you're dancing.
 If you can inhale and exhale, you can dance.
 At the end of the day, ecstatic dance is about getting in touch with your body.
 While you'll be encouraged to not hold back from any movement you feel inspired to make, the final product does not have to be proper dance per se.
 To quote a Fratres Dei Ecstatic Dance attendee:

 "Ecstatic dance does not necessarily require dancing.
 During my session, I sat, stretched, and took a short nap.
-Leaving my session, I felt refreshed and that I had reconnected with the divine in a physical way."
+Leaving my session, I felt refreshed and that I had reconnected with my spirituality in a physical way."

 The beauty of ecstatic dance is that it removes a lot of the factors that would make you nervous to freely dance.
-The room we in which we meet for our Denver ecstatic dance is completely private, so you won't have to worry about people peering into the room while you dance.
-Also, in the same way that it's less nerve-racking to sing in a choir than to sing a solo, the fact that everyone else around you will be focusing on their own movement makes the entire experience feel less conspicuous.
+In virtual 1:1 or group sessions, the virtual setting puts you completely in control.
+It’s up to you if you want your camera and microphone on or off, and you’re warmly welcome to share as much or as little about your story as is comfortable for you.
+The room we in which we meet for in-person Denver ecstatic dance sessions (both 1:1 and group) is completely private, so you won't have to worry about people peering into the room while you dance.
+Also, in the same way that it's less nerve-racking to sing in a choir than to sing a solo, the fact that the 1:1 facilitator or group will be focusing on their own movement makes the entire experience feel less conspicuous.

 Ecstatic dance may be out of your comfort zone.
 However, thoughtfully accepting that discomfort and embracing new challenges can be beneficial both spiritually and mentally.